Friedrich Engels: Back in Britain

 Meanwhile, Engels started working at the mill owned by his father in Manchester as an office clerk, the same position he held in his teens while in Germany where his father's company was based.
-Engels worked his way up to become a partner of the firm in 1864.
+Engels worked his way up to become a partner in the firm in 1864.
 Five years later, Engels retired from the business and could focus more on his studies.
 At this time, Marx was living in London but they were able to exchange ideas through daily correspondence.
-One of the ideas that Engels and Marx contemplated was the possibility and character of a potential revolution in the Russias.
+One of the ideas that Engels and Marx contemplated was the possibility and character of a potential revolution in Russia.
 As early as April 1853, Engels and Marx anticipated an "aristocratic-bourgeois revolution in Russia which would begin in "St. Petersburg with a resulting civil war in the interior".
 The model for this type of aristocratic-bourgeois revolution in Russia against the autocratic Tsarist government in favour of a constitutional government had been provided by the Decembrist Revolt of 1825.

-Although an unsuccessful revolt against the Tsarist government in favour of a constitutional government, both Engels and Marx anticipated a bourgeois revolution in Russia would occur which would bring about a bourgeois stage in Russian development to precede a communist stage.
+Despite the unsuccessful revolt against the Tsarist government in favour of a constitutional government, both Engels and Marx anticipated a bourgeois revolution in Russia would occur, which would bring about a bourgeois stage in Russian development to precede a communist stage.
 By 1881, both Marx and Engels began to contemplate a course of development in Russia that would lead directly to the communist stage without the intervening bourgeois stage.
 This analysis was based on what Marx and Engels saw as the exceptional characteristics of the Russian village commune or obshchina.
 While doubt was cast on this theory by Georgi Plekhanov, Plekhanov's reasoning was based on the first edition of Das Kapital (1867) which predated Marx's interest in Russian peasant communes by two years.
-Later editions of the text demonstrate Marx's sympathy for the argument of Nikolay Chernyshevsky, that it should be possible to establish socialism in Russia without an intermediary bourgeois stage provided that the peasant commune were used as the basis for the transition.
+Later editions of the text demonstrate Marx's sympathy for the argument of Nikolay Chernyshevsky, that it should be possible to establish socialism in Russia without an intermediary bourgeois stage provided that the peasant communes were used as the basis for the transition.

 In 1870, Engels moved to London where he and Marx lived until Marx's death in 1883.
 Engels's London home from 1870 to 1894 was at 122 Regent's Park Road.
 In October 1894 he moved to 41 Regent's Park Road, Primrose Hill, NW1, where he died the following year.

-Marx's first London residence was a cramped apartment at 28 Dean Street, Soho.
+Marx's first London residence was a cramped flat at 28 Dean Street, Soho.
 From 1856, he lived at 9 Grafton Terrace, Kentish Town, and then in a tenement at 41 Maitland Park Road in Belsize Park from 1875 until his death in March 1883.

-Mary Burns suddenly died of heart disease in 1863, after which Engels became close with her younger sister Lydia ("Lizzie").
+Mary Burns died suddenly of heart disease in 1863, after which Engels became close with her younger sister Lydia ("Lizzie").
 They lived openly as a couple in London and married on 11 September 1878, hours before Lizzie's death.